-29 WHEREAS, that list includes:
+WHEREAS, that list includes:

-- 30 ✓ Seasonal Farmworker Job Retention Incentives Annual incentives to New 31 Jersey farmers based on the difference between the 2013 constitutionally 32 mandated minimum wage levels and the newly scheduled increases for 33 seasonal workers. - 34 ✓ Entry Level Worker Provisions -- Lower training wage for entry-level workers 35 under 18 years of age. - 36 ✓ Definition of Agricultural Labor Updating the definition of "farmworker" to 37 better match the range of workers (e.g. on-farm processing, farm-market 38 clerks, etc.) involved in today's evolving farm operations. - 39 ✓ Refundable Tax Credits for Farmworker Housing and Transportation Many 40 farmers currently provide both for some workers.
-Credits would offset the 41 cost of those provisions that benefit farmworkers beyond their base wages. - 42 ✓ Refundable Labor Tax Credits Would offset increasing unemployment 43 insurance payments, state disability insurance payments, and workers 44 compensation insurance costs. - Loan Support To expand the payback period and lower interest rates for efficiency-increasing equipment. - 47 ✓ Rural Access to Broadband Enforcing state regulations reuiring Internet 48 providers to improve rural broadband infrastructure. - 49 ✓ Accelerated Depreciation Allowances Adopt current federal tax allowances 50 (e.g. Section 179) for New Jersey Business tax returns to allow for more 51 rapid depreciation of capital expenses.
+- ✓ Seasonal Farmworker Job Retention Incentives Annual incentives to New Jersey farmers based on the difference between the 2013 constitutionally mandated minimum wage levels and the newly scheduled increases for seasonal workers. - ✓ Definition of Agricultural Labor Updating the definition of "farmworker" to better match the range of workers (e.g. on-farm processing, farm-market clerks, etc.) involved in today's evolving farm operations. - ✓ Tax Credits for Farmworker Housing and Transportation Many farmers currently provide both for some workers.
+Credits would offset the cost of those provisions that benefit farmworkers beyond their base wages. - ✓ Labor Tax Credits Would offset increasing unemployment insurance payments, state disability insurance payments, and workers compensation insurance costs. - ✓ Accelerated Depreciation Allowances Adopt current federal tax allowances (e.g. Section 179) for New Jersey Business tax returns to allow for more rapid depreciation of capital expenses, especially for equipment that will improve efficiency. - Expanded Property Tax Exemption for Single-Purpose Ag Structures Would extend the types of buildings under the current definition of Exempt Structures, lowering the farm's tax burden.